- Applicable Laws for App Privacy Policies

 You can stay safe and protected by adding legal policies to your mobile application now–regardless of your obligation to do so.

 There are a number of privacy laws that govern the collection of personal information by mobile applications.
-Although the United States has been criticized for not having comprehensive federal laws relating to information privacy, there are several state, federal, and international laws that apply to mobile applications.
+Although the United States has been criticized for not having comprehensive federal laws relating to information privacy, there are several state, federal, and international laws that apply to apps.

 The General Data Protection Regulation (GDPR)